bradwilson/ansible-dev-pc/README.md

 Supported shell for customization work is `bash`; other shells are left as an exercise to the reader.

+## Please fork this and customize it

+The purpose here is to document what I use for my personal Linux-based development.
+You will likely want to make changes to my customizations, including adding/removing software, choosing different defaults, etc. While you can make those changes locally, if you plan to use these scripts long-term, it will likely be more beneficial for you if you fork this project so you can preserve your changes and easily merge newer versions of these scripts.

 # Pre-Requisites

 1. Make sure you're up to date: